-Overall, there is consistent empirical and predicted evidence to suggest that the following components have the potential for high bioaccumulation, with BAF/BCF values greater than 5000: C13-C15 isoalkanes, C12 alkenes, C12-C15 one-ring cycloalkanes, C12 and C15 two-ring cycloalkanes, C14 polycycloalkanes, C15 one-ring aromatics, C15 and C20 cycloalkane monoaromatics, C12-C13 diaromatics, C20 cycloalkane diaromatics, and C14 and C20 three-ring PAHs These components are associated with a slow rate of metabolism and are highly lipophilic.
-Exposures from water and diet, when combined, suggest that the rate of uptake would exceed that of the total elimination rate.
-Most of these components are not expected to biomagnify in aquatic or terrestrial foodwebs, largely because a combination of metabolism, low dietary assimilation efficiency and growth dilution allows the elimination rate to exceed the uptake rate from the diet; however.

-one study suggests that some alkyl-PAHs may biomagnify.
+Overall, there is consistent empirical and predicted evidence to suggest that the following components have the potential for high bioaccumulation, with BAF/BCF values greater than 5000: C13-C15 isoalkanes, C12 alkenes, C12-C15 one-ring cycloalkanes, C12 and C15 two-ring cycloalkanes, C14 polycycloalkanes, C15 one-ring aromatics, C15 and C20 cycloalkane monoaromatics, C12-C13 diaromatics, C20 cycloalkane diaromatics, and C14 and C20 three-ring PAHs of uptake would exceed that of the total elimination rate.
+Most of these components are not expected to biomagnify in aquatic or terrestrial foodwebs, largely because a combination of metabolism, low dietary assimilation efficiency and growth dilution allows the elimination rate to exceed the uptake rate from the diet; however, one study suggests that some alkyl-PAHs may biomagnify.
 While only BSAFs were found for some PAHs, it is possible that BSAFs will be > 1 for invertebrates, given that they do not have the same metabolic competency as fish.